Famicoman/soekris-knowledgebase/wiki.soekris.info/Which_Operating_Systems_are_supported.md

 The question here might as well be: "Which Operating Systems support a Soekris box?".
 Each OS that is able run on an x86 and operate in text mode should run on a Soekris.
 So as you should be able to get any Linux, for example, up and running on a Soekris box, Windows Vista probably won't.
-For more information go to [Category:Operating Systems](https://web.archive.org/web/20180610231826/http://wiki.soekris.info/Category:Operating_Systems "Category:Operating Systems") section.
+For more information go to [Category_Operating Systems](https://web.archive.org/web/20180610231826/http://wiki.soekris.info/Category_Operating_Systems "Category_Operating Systems") section.